 Summer Studios: Arts on Site!

-GPS is pleased to present the 2nd annual student residency program, Summer Studios: Arts on Site!
-This residency will assist in educating students that the gallery can also act as makerspace, where they can play, experiment, take creative risks, and develop their artistic voice.
+Greensboro Project Space is pleased to present its 3rd Annual Summer Studios: Arts on Site!student residency program.
+This residency program will assist in educating students that GPS can also act as makerspace, where they can play, experiment, take creative risks, and develop their artistic voice.

 Designed to support UNCG undergraduate student artists (BA + BFA) striving to develop, adapt, and/or reinvent their creative process and to promote artistic growth and development, artists are afforded two-weeks of uninterrupted research and development, coupled with financial support and public presentational platforms to share their creative work.
 The residency’s mission is to be an adaptive space to build a sustaining art community for our UNCG students so their creativity and connection to the Greensboro community thrives.